adsamardeep/Write-A-Data-Science-Blog-Post/README.md

      3. What factors determine rating?
 Can we predict rating using a model?
 3. File Descriptions
    These are the following files I used to complete this analysis:
-     * DataScience_Project1.ipynb: The iPython notebook containing all calculations, figures, and findings pertaining to the project.
+     * DS_Project.ipynb: The iPython notebook containing all calculations, figures, and findings pertaining to the project.
      * calendar.csv: A file containing all of the dates available for listings as well as price
      * listings.csv: A file containing all of the information for listings
      * reviews.csv: A file containing reviews for the listings